Berkshires House XX

 The main living spaces and the screened porch are directed toward the remarkable view to the southeast.
 The original barn building and the master bedroom wing flank the main house and form an entrance courtyard.
 The house is painted white, and the wings are dark green, emphasizing their “out-building” feel.

 The sloping land enabled us to include a pool a full story lower than the living spaces so that it doesn’t interrupt the view and is easily accessed from changing rooms and a bath in the basement level.
-The living / dining and kitchen are all in a large open space focused around a double sided fireplace and adjacent to a large terrace which overlooks the pool and the hayfield.
+The living, dining, and kitchen areas are all in a large open space focused around a double sided fireplace and adjacent to a large terrace which overlooks the pool and the hayfield.